 Create a web app with continuous deployment from Visual Studio Team Services

 This sample script creates a web app in App Service with its related resources, and then sets up continuous deployment from a Visual Studio Team Services repository.
-For this sample, you will need:
+For this sample, you need:

 - A Visual Studio Team Services repository with application code, that you have administrative permissions for.